alphagov/govuk-user-research-panel/README.md

 This code is licensed under the [MIT License](LICENSE), and shareable freely.

 It has a depends on SugarCRM, which is commercial software.
-This can be acquired by speaking with Squiz (adam.frank@squiz.net).
+This can be acquired by using [Digital Marketplace and procuring via G Cloud](https://www.digitalmarketplace.service.gov.uk/g-cloud/search?q=sugar+crm&lot=saas)